ihar-pashko/SAP-Test-App/README.md

 The goal: let the user create a memo with a location, and automatically show a notification when the user physically arrives at that place — even if the app is in the background.

+*See a demonstration of the app in action: [SAP-Test-App-Demo](./app/src/main/assets/SAP-Test-App-Demo.gif)*
 ---

 ## Features